 Wizard Page Details Enter Deployment Task page Specify a name for the task.
-The name cannot include any of the following invalid characters: /\ ? : " ' < > ' % ~ Select Devices page Allows you to identify the devices to which you want to deploy the ZENworks Agent.
+The name cannot include any of the following invalid characters: / \ $$? : " ' < > '% \sim Select Devices page Allows you to identify the devices to which you want to deploy the ZENworks Agent.
 Click Add to display the Discovered Device Browser dialog box.
-You can deploy to the target devices by using one of the following options: DNS Name ◆ IP Address If you select IP Address and if the target device is not reachable by using the IP address, the deployment uses the DNS name.
+You can deploy to the target devices by using one of the following options: DNS Name • IP Address If you select IP Address and if the target device is not reachable by using the IP address, the deployment uses the DNS name.
 If you select DNS Name and if the target device is not reachable by using the DNS name, the deployment uses the IP address.
 If the deployment uses a proxy, the target device is only connected by using the option provided.

-Wizard Page Details Discovered Device Browser In the Source list, select IP Address. dialog box > Source > IP Address 2.
+Wizard Page Details Discovered Device Browser 1.
+In the Source list, select IP Address. dialog box > Source > IP Address 2.
 Fill in the IP Address Range/Host Name field.
-The address can use any of the following formats: xxx.xxx.xxx.xxx: Standard dotted-decimal notation for address.
-For example, 123.45.167.100. a single xxx.xxx.xxx.xxx - xxx.xxx.xxx.xxx: Standard dotted-deconotation for a range of addresses.
-For example, 123.45.167.100 - 123.45.167.125. cimal xxx.xxx.xxx.xxx/n: Standard CIDR (Classless Inter-Dor Routing) notation.
-For example, 123.45.167.100/24 ma all IP addresses that start with 123.45.167. hostname: Standard device hostname.
+Address The address can use any of the following formats: xxx.xxx.xxx.xxx: Standard dotted-decimal notation for a sing address.
+For example, 123.45.167.100. xxx.xxx.xxx.xxx - xxx.xxx.xxx.xxx: Standard dotted-decimal notation for a range of addresses.
+For example, 123.45.167.100 - 123.45.167.125. xxx.xxx.xxx/n: Standard CIDR (Classless Inter-Domain Routing) notation.
+For example, 123.45.167.100/24 matche all IP addresses that start with 123.45.167. hostname: Standard device hostname.
 For example, workstation1.
-3. To add the device to the Selected Devices list, click A dd.
-4. When you are finished selecting devices, click OK .
-Discovered Device Browser dialog box > Source > Add In the Source list, select Add New CSV File to display New Source dialog box. the Add New CSV File 2.
-Fill in the following fields: CSV File: Browse for and select the CSV file containing devices to which you want to deploy the agent. ng the DNS Name Column: Select the number of the column contains the DNS name information. n that IP Address Column: Select the number of the column contains the IP address information.
-If you want the IP to be resolved from the DNS name rather than importe the file, select the Resolve IP from DNS name option address ed from OS Type Column: Select the number of the column the contains the operating system information.
-If you want specify a default OS type rather than importing it from select the Use default OS for all selections option, the select the default operating system in the Default OS field. to the file, hen 3.
-Click OK to display the devices in the source list.
-4. Click ⇒ to move a device to the Selected Devices lis t.
-5. When you are finished selecting devices, click OK .
+3. To add the device to the Selected Devices list, click Add.
+4. When you are finished selecting devices, click OK.
+Discovered Device Browser dialog box > Source > Add In the Source list, select Add New CSV File to display the Ac New Source dialog box.
+New CSV File 2.
+Fill in the following fields: CSV File: Browse for and select the CSV file containing the devices to which you want to deploy the agent.
+DNS Name Column: Select the number of the column that contains the DNS name information.
+IP Address Column: Select the number of the column that contains the IP address information.
+If you want the IP address to be resolved from the DNS name rather than imported from the file, select the Resolve IP from DNS nam option.
+OS Type Column: Select the number of the column that contains the operating system information.
+If you want to specify a default OS type rather than importing it from the file, select the Use default OS for all selections option, the select the default operating system in the Default OS Type field.
+3. Click OK to display the devices in the source list.
+Click ⇒ to move a device to the Selected Devices list.
+5. When you are finished selecting devices, click OK.
 Discovered Device Browser 1.
-In the Source list, select the existing user source. dialog box > Source > The root of the user source is displayed in the source list. existing user source 2.
-Browse the directory to find the desired device.
-3. Click ⇒ to move the device to the Selected Devices I list.
-4. When you are finished selecting devices, click OK .
+In the Source list, select the existing user source. dialog box > Source > existing user source The root of the user source is displayed in the source list.